kayserifserif/kayserifserif.place/index/index.md

 ---
 layout: default
 title: Index
-description: Themes in the work.
+description: Some themes in the work.
 ---

 <div class="intro">